BrianGreenhill/note/README.md

 - Notes to take

 ## TODO
-- take note
 - append to existing note
 - define repository
-- push note to repo
-- sync notes with repo
 - finish this readme

 ## How to Build